pensjonatus/flash-fiction/blog/thank-you-for-your-service.md

 ---
-title: 'Thank You for Your Service'
+title: Thank You for Your Service
 date: '2015-06-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Ronald P. Winter was just finishing his last day at Wilson Industries.
 He had